baudisgroup/segment-liftover/README.md

 # segmentLiftover
 Converting genome coordinates between different genome assemblies is a common task in bioinformatics.
-Services and tools such as UCSC Liftover, NCBI Remap and CrossMap are available to perform conversion.
-When converting a genome assembly, all tools will break the original segment into a few smaller segments, if the segment is not continuous anymore in the new genome assembly.
+Services and tools such as UCSC Liftover, NCBI Remap and CrossMap are available to perform such conversion.
+When converting a segment, all tools will break the segment into a few smaller segments, if the segment is not continuous anymore in the new assembly.
 However, in some circumstances such as copy number studies, the integrity of the segment needs to be kept.

 The segmentLiftover is a python program that can convert segments between genome assemblies without breaking them apart.
 Furthermore, it also tries to re-convert by approximation when precise conversion fails.